rohan843/cybersecurity-notes/README.md

 This involves collecting and analysing security data regularly.
 Analysts might use security control testing evaluations and security assessment reports to improve existing controls or implement new controls.

+An example of implementing new controls could be introduction of multi-factor authentication to better protect the orga

 ### Dom.
 7: Security and Risk Management

 ### Dom.
 8: Security and Risk Management